It seems like every week, there’s some new nootropic (brain-booster) that’s supposedly more powerful than all its predecessors.

 - attention/learning enhancements

-Whether you’ll experience any of these benefits, all of them, or none of them likely depends on a bunch of variables including your individual brain chemistry.
+Whether you’ll experience any of these effects, all of them, or none of them likely depends on a bunch of variables including your individual brain chemistry and the quality of the product itself.

 I’m not going to promise you the world of Fasoracetam.
 There are plenty of bloggers and forum contributors doing that already.